2014-2018 Centenary Events in Australia

 Website: www.dva.gov.au Anzac Day Ceremonies Overseas

 Centenary at the Australian War Memorial

-The AWM will be commemorating the centenary of the First World War with a major redevelopment of its First World War exhibition galleries.
-There will be events and public programs.
+The AWM is commemorating the centenary of the First World War with a major redevelopment of its First World War exhibition galleries.
+Throughout the centenary there will be events and public programs.
 For information to commemorate the centenary, find out how you can participate, and to get up to date news you can visit this website:

 WW1 Archives' Programme

 Collections in the New South Wales State Library, brought together in themes to reflect Australia's experience of war.
 Themes include daily life at the fighting front, love and friendship, children in war, and entertainment for the troops.
 The collections of archive material include diaries, letters, newspapers, posters and photographs.

 The library is interested to hear from anyone who may be able to add to the collection or can give additional detail to the stories, photos and mementoes already held there.
 See the website to find out more about the collections and how you can contribute.

 The Women of Empire exhibition pays tribute to the women of the First World War.
 It features the lives of thirty women.
 From 2016 the exhibition also features women from India, Canada, South Africa.
 The exhibition was officially launched at the National Wood Museum in Geelong, Victoria.
 Curator of the exhibition is Fiona Baverstock.